Samuel Dickstein: Committee on Naturalization and Immigration

 By 1931, Dickstein was serving as chairman on the Committee on Immigration and Naturalization (Seventy-second through Seventy-ninth Congresses).
 During his tenure, he became aware of the substantial number of foreigners legally and illegally entering and residing in the US, and the growing antisemitism along with vast amounts of antisemitic literature being distributed in the country.
-This led him to investigate independently the activities of Nazi and other fascist groups in the U.S.
+This led him to investigate independently the activities of Nazi and fascist groups in the U.S.

 In 1932, Dickstein joined forces with Martin Dies Jr. to outlaw membership in the Communist Party of the USA.

 In 1933, he called for congressional investigation into anarchism, following the failed assassination attempt of U.S. President Franklin Delano Roosevelt by Giuseppe Zangara.

 In 1939, Dickstein held hearings on a "Child Refugee Bill", also known as the "Wagner-Rogers Bill", to allow up to 10,000 children under age 14 into the United States during 1939–1940 in addition to normal German quotas.
 U.S. Secretary of State Cordell Hull opposed the measure, as did the American Legion, United Daughters of the Confederacy, the Society of Mayflower Descendants, and the Daughters of the American Revolution.
 The hearings made clear that the bill's purpose was to save German Jews from "annihilation... a complete pogrom."